Information leaflets

 Content

-EURACHEM through its Proficiency Testing Working Group has produced an information leaflet on proficiency testing aimed at PT participants and their customers.
-This second edition is an editorial revision.
+EURACHEM through its Proficiency Testing Working Group has produced an information leaflet explaining how proficiency testing can help to monitor and improve laboratory quality.
+This second edition updates the leaflet to reference current guidance on PT.

 Availability